dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 $ oc get pods -w
 {% endhighlight %}

-Due to the deployment config strategy being set to "Rolling" and the "ConfigChange" trigger being set, Open Shift auto deployed a new pod as soon as you updated with the new env variables.
+Due to the deployment config strategy being set to "Rolling" and the "ConfigChange" trigger being set, OpenShift auto deployed a new pod as soon as you updated with the new env variables.
 If you were quick enough you saw this happening with the get pods -w command.

 <blockquote>
 <i class="fa fa-terminal"></i> Type Ctrl+C to stop watching the pods